 Founded in 2008, Seabrook Power Plant is a celebration of the transformation of a 1927 Bacon and Day Banjo into a tremolo-driven frenzy that Jazz Times called "thrillingly disorienting".
 Featuring Tom Blancarte on bass and Jared Seabrook on drums, the trio's impetus lies on the angular shoulders of Brandon's guitar and banjo attacks, structured by painstakingly precise composition.
 Melding Punk, Americana, and Prog into a merciless, sonic power tool, their debut album drove The New York Times to appropriately label Brandon "..a man apparently hellbent on earning the title of World’s Least Rustic Banjo Player…"

 Formed in 2012 for a set at the Alternative Guitar Festival in NYC, this trio features drum leviathan Allison Miller and electric bass virtuoso Johnny Deblase.
 Needle Driver material was written by Seabrook and sharpened over a two year period of ceaseless rehearsing and steadfast guerrilla tactics.
-Damaged skronk, asymmetric time signatures, fractured guitar blasts and hulking bass are the hallmarks of this chalice of blurt.
+Damaged skronk, asymmetric time signatures, fractured guitar blasts and hulking bass are the hallmarks of this cudgel party.
 Needle Driver recorded their debut album with engineer/producer Martin Bisi in the cavernous BC studios.
-It will be released by Nefarious Industries in September of 2017.
-Check out the sneak preview single "Lug" below:
+It will be released by Nefarious Industries on October 27th, 2017.
+Check out "Synonymph" below: